Basic information, location, tags, and any settings which belong to a group and can be changed from the Settings tab on any group.

 Group Page Settings

 Each group has different information to show on the group page and how to display it.
-Use the Group Page Settings to make changes to what is shown on the group page.

 - Choose the group status: allow the group to be seen by making it public or private, and choose if it's available for people to join by making it open or closed.